mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/charts.md

  instance, either set the ChartData property in the design view of the app or use the setter block.
 The Trendline will update automatically if its associated ChartData2D is changed.

+ There are four models available for the Trendline: Linear, Quadratic, Logarithmic, and Exponential.
+Depending on which model you use, certain properties of the Trendline component will provide relevant values.

+   * Linear: y = m*x + b, where a is LinearCoefficient and b is YIntercept
+   * Quadratic: y = a\*x<sup>2</sup> + b*x + c, where a is QuadraticCoefficient, b is
+     LinearCoefficient, and c is YIntercept
+   * Logarithmic: y = a + b*ln(x), where a is LogarithmConstant and b is LogarithmCoefficient
+   * Exponential: y = a*b<sup>x</sup>, where a is the ExponentialCoefficient and b is the ExponentialBase

+ For all models, the r<sup>2</sup> correlation will be reported through the RSquared property block.

 ### Properties  {#Trendline-Properties}